Cooksonia: Physiology

-While reconstructions traditionally depict Cooksonia as a green and red, photosynthesising, self-sufficient stem, it is likely that at least some fossils instead preserve a sporophyte generation which was dependent on a gametophyte for its nutrition – a relationship that occurs in modern mosses and liverworts.
+While reconstructions traditionally depict Cooksonia as a green and red, photosynthesising, self-sufficient stem, it is likely that at least some fossils are of a sporophyte generation that was dependent on a gametophyte for its nutrition – a relationship that occurs in modern mosses and liverworts.
 However, no fossil evidence of a gametophyte of Cooksonia has been discovered to date.

 The widths of Cooksonia fossils span an order of magnitude.
 Study of smaller Cooksonia fossils showed that once the tissue required to support the axes, protect them from desiccation, and transport water had been accounted for, no room remained for photosynthetic tissue, and the sporophyte may therefore have been dependent on the gametophyte.
 Further, the axis thickness is what would be expected if its sole role was to support a sporangium.
 It appears that, originally at least, the role of the axes in smaller species was solely to ensure continued spore dispersal, even if the axis desiccated.
-The potential self-sufficiency of the larger axes may represent the evolution of an independent sporophyte generation.
+The potentially self-sufficient larger axes may represent the evolution of an independent sporophyte generation.

 In 2018, the sporophyte of a new species, Cooksonia barrandei, was described, from about 432 million years ago.
 It is the oldest-known megafossil of land plants, as of May 2018.
 It was sufficiently robust to pass Boyce's test for possible self-sufficiency.
 Together with evidence that, unlike modern mosses and liverworts, hornwort sporophytes do have a degree of nutritional independence through photosynthesis, C. barrandei suggests that independent gametophyte and sporophyte generations could have been ancestral in land plants, rather than evolving later.